4 Antiretroviral drugs

 5. How can the risk of side effects with nevirapine be reduced?

-By starting with a smaller dose for the first two weeks of treatment (one tablet at night only).
+By starting with a smaller dose for the first 2 weeks of treatment (1 tablet at night only).

 6. Should patients be warned about side effects?

-It is very important that patients be well educated about the symptoms and signs of the common side effects before antiretroviral treatment starts.
-They should immediately report any side effects.
+It is very important that patients be well educated about the symptoms and signs of the common side effects before ART starts.
+They should immediately report any side effects to the clinician, which means they should be educated to come to the clinic before their next scheduled appointment if they have any side effects that they are concerned about.

 Case study 4

-During preparation for antiretroviral treatment a group of patients is fully informed about the drugs they are going to take.
+During preparation for ART a group of patients is fully informed about the drugs they are going to take.
 One patient is afraid of starting treatment when he learns about the possible side effects.
-A friend of his developed very painful legs after antiretroviral treatment was started.
+A friend of his developed very painful legs after ART was started.

 1. What information about the antiretroviral drugs should patients be given?

-They must know the names and appearances of the drugs in the first-line combination.
+They should know the names and appearances of the drugs in the first-line combination.
 They must know how many drugs to take and when they should be taken.

 2. How many times a day are antiretroviral drugs taken?